mflaxman/blind-xpub/README.md

 Also, because this is built on top of existing BIP32 paths, it is *already* compatible with many existing wallet and coordinator libraries.

 Of course, this scheme requires that the blinded key holder be able to get access to the output descriptors in the event they are needed for recovery.
-Presumably, this privacy tradeoff is well worth it to the original key-holder if they are still alive but have lost access to their seed phrase.
+Presumably, revealing this privacy information is well worth it to the original key-holder:
+* If the original key-holder is still alive but has lost access to `m` seed phrases, this allows them to recover their bitcoin.
-Alternatively, if the original key-holder is now deceased, privacy is likely no longer their top concern (they just want the funds to make it to their heirs).
+* If the original key-holder is now deceased, privacy is likely no longer their top concern (they just want the funds to make it to their heirs).

 A common use-case here might be a `2-of-3` with the following criteria:
 * Seed A belongs to the HODLer, who keeps it at home or work (along with copies of the output descriptors)